rap2hpoutre/laravel-log-viewer/README.md

 What ?
 ------
 Small log viewer for laravel.
+Also supports displaying context (see "contextual information" of the [document](https://laravel.com/docs/5.6/logging#writing-log-messages)).
 Looks like this:

 ![capture d ecran 2014-12-01 a 10 37 18](https://cloud.githubusercontent.com/assets/1575946/5243642/8a00b83a-7946-11e4-8bad-5c705f328bcc.png)